 ‘Wait and I’ll tell you.
 We didn’t know what was coming back then.
 I’ve heard of a plague of insects that hits parts of America once every sixteen years, the war was like that.

 ‘People are more difficult to kill though.’

 ‘Yes, but we did anyway, in droves.
 Not that it made any difference; they’d come back twice as strong.
 When the leadership disappeared the army didn’t take long to follow.
-It’d have included me and my friends too if we hadn’t started fighting each other.
+It’d have included the force too but we were too busy fighting each other for what was left.
 I shot them in the end before they took my share of the goods.
 How else was I going to start a new life?’